flectra-hq/flectra/addons/stock/doc/stock.rst

 Procurement groups:

 Even when you have multiple lines in your sales order, you want one delivery order with all the lines of the sales order.
-To accomplish this, Flectra groups the different procurements of this sale order into the same procurement group we create for the sales order.
+To accomplish this, Odoo groups the different procurements of this sale order into the same procurement group we create for the sales order.
 That way, the moves of a delivery order stay together by putting moves of the same group in the same picking.

 =================================
 Consumables vs stockable products